How I recovered from losing my cat (recovering from pet loss)

 *Sad part ends here lol**

 I’m still sad and I try not to think back about her because I can get myself to cry like I am now lol.
 I didn’t think I could cry, but describing the moment gets me to that point.
-I’m sorry if you need to read this blog post to get help yourself, I’m here to talk if you need to.
+I’m sorry if you need to read this blog post to get help yourself, I’m here to talk if you need to, always!

 Here’s how you can help yourself and some things I think you should try to avoid as well.

-1. Cry it out
+1. cry it out

-fjafiksfjdjfs.
 What I mean is cry until you can’t cry anymore!
 I cried to sleep because that would be the only time I could do it secretly.
 You don’t want to suppress this!
 I remember NOT crying in public because most of the time I would go home quickly just so I could spend the rest of the afternoon crying lol ( I held it in because I didn’t want to share the news with coworkers).
 I cried once in the bathroom during work break, though.
 Just let it out guys, no matter where it is.
 It’s going to be okay!

 not sure if this is a bad thing or good, but I started to think about reincarnation.
 I loved my cat so much and started to dream of her a lot.
 I also started to dream of young girls that looked so similar to me and could pass as maybe a future daughter of mine.
-I want to think my cats traits can be found in a future child of mine and started to think that way.
-I also got a stuffed animal as a christmas gift from my boyfriends mom.
+I want to think my cats’ traits can be found in a future child of mine and started to think that way.
+I also got a stuffed animal as a christmas gift from my mom in law.
 It’s a character from the movie Kiki’s delivery service.
 I place it on top of Buttercups ashes and like to pretend it’s her just chilling.
 This is one way I like to deal with her passing.

 Clean your house, sell the toys you got for your pet or donate them to shelters.